-MUS 186 Chamber Ensemble Steel II (1)
+MUS 186 Chamber Ensemble Steel II (1) This course is a continuation of MUS 185.

 MUS 196 Music Production Workshop I (1)

 The course is a practicum exploration of the fundamentals of creating and staging musical theater/revues to include script/lyric writing, singing/instrumental development, movement/choreography, and management/promotion.
 Students will be introduced to wellness principles as an integral part of musicianship and acquire knowledge on the prevention of performance injuries.